GSA/search.digitalgov.gov/_posts/2012-03-12-social-media.md

 title: "How to Add Your Social Media to Our Index"
 tags: social-media how-to
 ---
 <p>Provide us with the handles for your Facebook, Twitter, and YouTube accounts.
-Your "handle" is your agency’s pseudonym used within these services (e.g., HUD, HUDnews, and HUDchannel, respectively, for the U.S. Department of Housing and Urban Development). </p>
+Your "handle" is your agency's pseudonym used within these services (e.g., HUD, HUDnews, and HUDchannel, respectively, for the U.S. Department of Housing and Urban Development). </p>
 <p>Provide us with the URL for your Flickr account.
 Most Flicker photostreams are in the photos folder (e.g., <a href="http://www.flickr.com/photos/hudopa">http://www.flickr.com/photos/hudopa</a> for HUD).
 Some are in the groups folder (e.g., <a href="http://www.flickr.com/groups/usagov">http://www.flickr.com/groups/usagov</a> for USA.gov).</p>
 <p><strong>Twitter</strong></p>
 <p>When you add your Twitter handle, we'll automatically index your tweets.
 You can control the display of the tweets on the <a href="/manual/results-modules.html">Results Modules</a> in the [Admin Center](http://search.usa.gov/affiliates/home).
 To show the tweets as a GovBox on your results page, select the option to show as a GovBox on the Results Modules page.</p>